sourcegraph/about/blogposts/2022/developer-productivity.md

 In computers, the factors that slow down parallelization are CPU context switching and how work is broken into independently processable chunks.
 In software teams, the primary factors are communication overhead, the dependency structure of the work, domain expertise, and the speed of context acquisition.

 You can draw this out in a picture where you've broken down a project into different deliverables.
-The finished product is a pyramid of sorts, where the blocks at the bottom have to be lain before the ones on top:
+The finished product is a pyramid of sorts, where the blocks at the bottom have to be laid before the ones on top:

 ![Diagram of one dev with good domain knowledge working alone](https://storage.googleapis.com/sourcegraph-assets/blog/developer-productivity/image1-split-01.svg)